jkunimune/Djastiz/en-Specification.md

 ## Disclaimer

 Please do not actually learn this language.
 I created Oltilip to satisfy my personal desire for a language that _I_ thought was optimal.
 I publish it such that those who are interested can see my ideas and potentially gain something from them.
 However, were I to actually push it as a contender for the second language of humanity, it would be a waste of my time at best and another divisive factor in the already splintered auxlang community at worst.
-Therefore, I beseech you that if you want to support the idea of an international auxiliary language by learning one and communicating with it, I encourage you to look into [Elefen](elefen.org) or [Neo Patwa](http://patwa.pbworks.com/w/page/14800479/FrontPage) instead, as those are the two auxlangs other than my own that I currently favor most.
+Therefore, I beseech that if you want to support the idea of an international auxiliary language by learning one and communicating with it, you look into [Elefen](elefen.org) or [Neo Patwa](http://patwa.pbworks.com/w/page/14800479/FrontPage) instead, as those are the two auxlangs other than my own that I currently favor most.

 With that out of the way, let's get onto the language!